stangri/source.openwrt.melmac.net/simple-adblock/files/README.md

 ## Documentation / Discussion

-Please head [LEDE Project Forum](https://forum.lede-project.org/t/simple-adblock-fast-lean-and-fully-uci-luci-configurable-adblocking/1327/) for discussion of this package.
+Please head to [OpenWrt Forum](https://forum.openwrt.org/t/simple-adblock-fast-lean-and-fully-uci-luci-configurable-adblocking/1327/) for discussion of this package.

 ## Thanks